 This course prepares students for all subsequent circuits-based courses.
 Linear circuit analysis is studied by placing emphasis on the modified nodal admittance matrix method and circuit transformations.
-Students will learn how to formulate a solution for any circuit containing terminally-defined resistors, capacitors, inductors, coupled inductors, ideal transformers, dependent and independent sources.
-Students will learn how to use professional software to simulate circuits and to facilitate computations and mathematical operations.
+Students will: formulate a solution for any circuit containing terminally-defined resistors, capacitors, inductors, coupled inductors, ideal transformers, dependent and independent sources; use professional software to simulate circuits and to facilitate computations and mathematical operations.

-Prerequisite: MA 134; PH 164 or ECE 103
+Prerequisite: MA 134; ECE 103